ifoxfoot/fqacalc/README.md

 `fqacalc` also contains a variety of functions that calculate Total Species Richness, Native Species Richness, Mean C, Native Mean C, Total FQI, Native FQI, and Adjusted FQI.
-All of these functions eliminate duplicate species, unmatched species, and species without a C Value.
+All of these functions eliminate duplicate species, species that cannot be found in the regional database, and species without a C Value.

 #### Function Arguments